Sonoran-Software/Sonoran-Radio-Docs/tutorials/plugin-usage.md

 ![self_settings.png](https://i.imgur.com/zEovr1o.png)

 You are able to modify your own frequency on this page.
-If the server has the correct subscription tier, you will also be able to edit your scanned frequencies through this panel.
+If the server has a **Pro-level subscription**, you will also be able to edit your scanned frequencies through this panel.

 When editing scanned frequencies, you are able to add a frequency by changing the frequency spinner and pressing `Add`.
 You can remove frequencies by right-clicking them in the list and pressing `Remove`.
 Please note that scanner settings only take effect after pressing `Set` on the bottom.